Parallel Coordinate Descent Newton Method for Efficient $\ell_1$-Regularized Minimization: Experiments

-The \textsf{news20}, \textsf{rcv1}, \textsf{a9a} and \textsf{real-sim} datasets consist of document data points that are normalized to unit vectors. \textsf{news20} is a collection of news documents; \textsf{rcv1} is an archive of manually categorized news stories from Reuters; \textsf{a9a} is from UCI ``adults'' datasets; \textsf{real-sim} includes some Usenet articles.
-The \textsf{gisette} dataset consists of handwriting digit data points from the NIPS 2003 feature selection challenge where features are linearly scaled to the $[-1,1]$ interval.
-The \textsf{kdda} dataset comes from Carnigie Learning and Datashop.
-It is used as the problem of ``$algebra\_2008\_2009$" in the KDD Cup 2010 data mining competition.
+{\flushleft \textbf{Datasets.}} Seven benchmark datasets\footnote{The datasets are available at \url{http://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets}.} are used in our experiments and the characteristics are summarized in Table \ref{table: data}.
+The \textsf{news20}, \textsf{rcv1}, \textsf{a9a} and \textsf{real-sim} datasets consist of document data points that are normalized to unit vectors.
+The \textsf{a9a} dataset is from UCI data repository, and the \textsf{gisette} set consists of handwriting digit data points from the NIPS 2003 feature selection challenge where features are linearly scaled to the $[-1,1]$ interval.
+The \textsf{kdda} dataset has been used for the KDD Cup 2010 data mining competition.
+The \textsf{webspam} dataset is the collection of Web pages that are created to manipulate search engines and deceive Web users.

-\textbf{Bundle Size Choice} \quad For each dataset, the optimal bundle size $P^*$ under which the PCDN algorithm has minimum runtime is determined as follows.
-For Algorithm~\ref{alg:bcdn}, the expected runtime of the $t$-th inner iteration of PCDN $\mathrm{time}(t)$ can be approximated by,
+{\flushleft \textbf{Bundle Size Choice.}} For each dataset, the optimal bundle size $P^*$ under which the PCDN algorithm achieves minimum runtime is determined as follows.
+For Algorithm~\ref{alg:pcdn}, the expected runtime of the $t$-th inner iteration of PCDN $\mathrm{time}(t)$ can be approximated by

-where the expectation is based on a random choice of $\mathcal{B}^t$; $\#\mathrm{thread}$ is the number of threads used by PCDN and set to 23 in our experiments; $t_{dc}$ is the time for computing the descent direction (step~\ref{pcdn:dc} in Algorithm~\ref{alg:bcdn}); $t_{ls}$ is the time for a step of $P$-dimensional line search, which is approximately constant with varying $P$ (as shown in Section~\ref{sec:implementation-pcdn}).
-Because $\mathbf{E}[q^t]$ increases with respect to the bundle size $P$ (Theorem~\ref{theorem:line search}), Eq.~\ref{equ:timet} indicates that $\mathbf{E}[\mathrm{time}(t)]$ increases with respect to $P$.
-In addition, as the PCDN algorithm requires fewer iterations for larger $P$ to converge to $\epsilon$ accuracy (from Eq.~\ref{equ:Iteration Upper Bound} in Section~\ref{sec:Analysis of PCDN}), it is essential to make a trade-off between the increasing runtime per iteration $\mathbf{E}[\mathrm{time}(t)]$ and the decreasing iteration number $T_{\epsilon}$ to select the optimal bundle size $P^*$.
-In practice, we run the PCDN algorithm with varying $P$.
-Figure~\ref{fig:time-vs-p} shows the training time as a function of bundle size $P$ for the \textsf{real-sim} dataset and the optimal bundle size $P^*$ can be determined.
+where the expectation is based on a random choice of $\mathcal{B}^t$; $\#\mathrm{thread}$ is the number of threads used by PCDN and fixed to be 23 in our experiments; $t_{dc}$ is the time for computing the descent direction (step~\ref{pcdn:dc} in Algorithm~\ref{alg:pcdn}); $t_{ls}$ is the time for a step of $P$-dimensional line search, which is approximately constant with varying $P$ (as shown in Section \ref{sec:cost-pcdn-cdn} of the appendix).